Precious Info on Yachting Around the Endless Greek Islands

 As we mentioned in other articles, island-hopping in Greece is best enjoyed and understood in the quintessentially local way; yachting.
 Recreational sailing is possible year-round, weather permitting, and preferably from as early as April and as late as November.
 The actual number of Greek islands ranges from 1,200 to 6,000, depending on the minimum size that differentiates an island from an islet, and of inhabited ones between 166 and 277.
-80 of them have more than 100 residents and around 30 Greek islands are visited by tourists.
+80 of them have more than 100 residents and around 30 Greek islands are regularly visited by tourists.

 Uninhabited Islands & Hidden Treasures